Shoes are Not so Great for Kids

 The soles of our feet and toes contain over 200,000 nerve endings that serve to tell our brain about our environment in order to balance the body, know where and how hard to step down and provide it with accurate information regarding proprioception.
 The foot brain connection is vital for equilibrium, gait, and dynamic/passive stability.
 The sensory blindfold of a thick-soled shoe confuses the entire connection.
 A congenially shod child will never properly develop this brain foot connection and will suffer from functionally weak and under-performing feet, unnatural gaits and faulty postural skills.

+For various reasons, sneaker companies always convince us to buy snug-fitting shoes for our toddlers (and us).
+A growing child’s foot will satisfy all developmental requirements by simply playing, jumping and running without shoes.
 When my son isn’t running around barefoot, he rocks a pair VIVOBAREFOOT minimalist shoes.
 When he does wear shoes, he hardly ever bothers with socks because he likes to feel the ground (socks provide one more layer of foot/toe tightness and distance from the earth).
 He also wears “zero drop” sandals like Huraraches or scuba socks.
-In looking for shoes it is important to find a pair that has no heel, thin soles, lightweight and a big toe box.
+In looking for shoes it is important to find a pair with no heel, thin soles, lightweight and a big toe box.
 Let your child’s feet feel the ground and function like they have evolved to move and work.
-There is nothing like being a kid and running barefoot through the grass…interesting research and reviews of shoe wearing children:
+There is nothing like being a kid and running barefoot through the grass…interesting peer-reviewed research and reviews of shoe wearing children: